Key Takeaways

 4. Self-Destructive Coping Mechanisms

-Many survivors use temporary coping strategies such as substance use, disordered eating, risky sexual behavior, or self-harm to manage overwhelming emotions.
+Many survivors use temporary coping strategies such as disordered eating, risky sexual behavior, or self-harm to manage overwhelming emotions.
 While initially protective, these behaviors often worsen long-term difficulties.
-Awareness and adoption of healthier coping tools are essential for sustainable healing and emotional regulation.

 5. Persistent Feelings of Emptiness or Shame